cincottash/Ecosystem/README.md

 * The offspring's size will be an average of the parents(affecting the other stats).

 * Offspring have a chance to mutate, changing their size.

-* Foxes will try and eat rabbits, if there is a fox within a rabbit's sight, the rabbit will prioritize fleeing (until the fox is no longer visible) over eating and fucking.

-* If no foxes around a rabbit, the rabbit will prioritize eating over fucking.

 * Rabbits eat grass and move towards nearest grass if hungry.